14 minute read

 Conclusion

 Batch processing is the workhorse of ML.
-While Real-Time is sexy, Batch is reliable, replayable, and easy to debug.
-If you found this helpful, consider sharing it with others who might benefit.
+While real-time is appealing, batch is reliable, replayable, and easy to debug.